 However, despite the unusual situation the conflict between American colonies and the colonial power of Great Britain is probably the most well-known anticolonial movement that led the way for many other countries and started a wave of revolutionary and anticolonial wars across the globe.
-This conflict officially started with the Declaration of independence of 1776, but the reasons behind it lie in the French and Indian War.
+This conflict officially started with the Declaration of independence of 1776, but the reasons behind it lie in the French and Indian War.25

 The French and Indian War, which took place in the British and French colonies in North America was just a small part of a larger conflict known as the Seven years' war, which in contrast raged all over Europe from 1756 to 1763.
-This meant that Great Britain had to fight on two separate fronts, which increased the amount of capital needed and left Great Britain in a slight financial crisis.
-To improve the situation the British parliament decided to increase the amount of taxes imposed on the colonies and increase the dependence of colonies on the colonial power.
+This meant that Great Britain had to fight on two separate fronts, which increased the amount of capital needed and left Great Britain in a slight financial crisis.26 To improve the situation the British parliament decided to increase the amount of taxes imposed on the colonies and increase the dependence of colonies on the colonial power.
 To achieve this, they ratified the Sugar Tax of 1764 and the Stamp Act of 1765.
 Both meant an increased taxation upon the colonies.
 These acts caused tensions to

-OSMAN, Tarek.
+24 OSMAN, Tarek.
 Why border lines drawn with a ruler in WW1 still rock the Middle East.
 BBC News 14, 2013.

-GIPSON, Lawrence Henry.
-The American Revolution as an Aftermath of the Great War for the Empire, 1754-1763.
-Political Science Quarterly, vol. 65, no. 1, 1950, pp. 86-104 arise in the American colonies to such degree, that the British later repealed the Stamp act.
+23 McMEEKIN, Sean.
+The Ottoman Endgame: War, Revolution, and the Making of the Modern Middle East, 1908-1923.
+Penguin, 2015, p.167 arise in the American colonies to such degree, that the British later repealed the Stamp act.
 This action has temporarily eased the tensions, but when the parliament passed a new group of taxes through the Townshend Acts they rose again.
 The British sent troops to Boston in an effort to control the situation.
 This act did not improve the situation and the increased tension has resulted in the Boston Massacre of 1770.
 After this, the parliament decided to abandon the Townshend Acts leaving only the tax on tea.
-But by this point, it was already too late.
+But by this point, it was already too late.27